anionce/film-roulette/README.md

 ## Styling (Sass)

-Style is minimalist and has been created using the css framework Sass.
-Also added global variables so as not to repeat.
+Style is minimalist and straightforward and has been created using the css framework Sass.
+I also added global variables so as not to repeat values.

 ## Routing